-- 1) Be able to execute other board members ideas through eye-catching graphics. - 2) Shall design promotional items, artwork, and marketing for TSA, TSA website administration, and communications/social media campaigns for TSA. - 3) Shall carry out all other matters as recommended by the TSA Board. - 4) Work with the Event Coordinator, Intern Director, and External Director for Event Advertisement and planning. - 5) Manage TSA social media accounts and promote engagement among our social media subscribers. - 6) Shall fulfill all needs related to public relations for TSA. - 7) Shall make daily effort to communicate with the public and enhance the image of TSA.
+- 1) Be able to execute other board members ideas through eve-catching graphics. - 2) Shall design promotional items, artwork, and marketing for TSA, TSA website administration, and communications/social media campaigns for TSA.

-- 8) Shall take photos at events and share on all social media. - 9) Shall plan and coordinate (2) events per quarter. - 10) Hold (2) Office Hours.

-L) Duties of the Diversity Director:

-- 1) Report to the Co-Chairs and committee as to what are the set goals and objectives.
+- 3) Manage TSA Social Media accounts and promote engagement among our social media subscribers. - a) Website Team: Update all outdated tabs on Website (Welcome page, Board Member page, Events page) and include all upcoming and current projects.
+Post photos taken from events.
+Update Google Calendar weekly to include board members office hours, general meetings and upcoming events. - b) Instagram Team: Shall make daily effort on Instagram to communicate with the public and enhance the image of TSA.
+Post questions or engaging material on Insta story.
+Reply to all inquiries through direct messenger.
+Post event flyers on the feed and life pictures/videos/boomerangs on Insta story. - c) Facebook Team: Create all upcoming events on Facebook with a unique heading picture.
+Add co-hosts to the event.
+Invite all board members, other organizations and friends to the event.
+Encourage other board members to share the event with others to maximize visibility. - 4) Shall carry out all other matters as recommended by the TSA Board. - 5) Print out flyers for tabling and other distribution at A.S. publishing. - 6) Work with the Event Coordinator, Internal Director, and External Director for Event advertisement and planning. - 7) Shall fulfill all needs related to public relations for TSA. - 8) Shall take photos at events and share on all social media. - 9) Shall plan and coordinate (3) events per year. - 10) Hold (2) Office Hours. - L) Duties of the Diversity Director: - 1) Report to the Co-Chairs and committee as to what are the set goals and objectives.
 This should be reported at least once a school quarter.
 Preferably at the beginning of each quarter. - 2) Coordinate with Internal and External Directors to plan events that promote diversity for the transfer community. - 3) Advocate for diversity inclusion during board meetings and board goals. - 4) Serve as a liaison with campus organizations and campus resource centers, who serve specific diverse backgrounds, and mutually promote events through social platforms.
 Work together with these campus organizations and resource centers to plan events together to promote diverse identities within the transfer community. - 5) Plan a transfer diversity panel with willing campus organizations and campus resource centers to promote diverse experiences faced by the transfer community.
 This panel will also promote an open discussion on these issues, as well as how the community can work together to minimize these issues. - 6) Seek out possible sponsors and advocates of transfer diversity within the local community.
 Possible Scholarship award opportunities for transfer students of diverse backgrounds.
-This will also increase public awareness of the transfer community. - 7) Highlight diverse transfer student role models. - Promote and participate if possible in volunteer programs that help members of minority backgrounds. - 9) Hold (2) office hours in a regularly scheduled location. - 10) Shall plan and coordinate (2) events per quarter.
+This will also increase public awareness of the transfer community.

+- 7) Highlight diverse transfer student role models. - 8) Promote and participate if possible in volunteer programs that help members of minority backgrounds. - 9) Hold (2) office hours in a regularly scheduled location. - 10) Shall plan and coordinate (3) events per year.